mojotech/capybara-ui/docs/getting_started.md

 ## HTML and Attributes
-You can access the id and classes of the widget as well with CapybaraUI methods.
+You can access the id and classes of the widget as well with Capybara UI methods.
 Other attributes can be accessed from the Capybara element, via the `root` method.

 ```ruby
 # <a href="/items/1" id="todo_item" class="todo-item right-aligned">